-Please refer to the institution's policy for final course grade appeal posted on the President's webpage: http://www.ega.edu/policy/final-course-grade-appeal-policy-and-procedure.pdf
+Refer to the institution's policy for final course grade appeal posted (here) on the President's webpage:

 Repeating Courses

 Although the record of all degree credit courses attempted will remain on the student's permanent record and in the cumulative GPA, only the last grade received for repeated courses will be used in calculating the graduation GPA.
 A student is encouraged to repeat courses in which they have earned grades of D or F in order to raise the graduation GPA.
 It is important to note that many institutions include grades for all courses attempted when computing an acceptable grade point average for admittance as a transfer student.
 Consult with Financial Aid section of the catalog concerning aid eligibility for repeated courses.